kurrik/twittergo/README.md

 endpoint which will return the current user if the request is signed correctly.

-The example starts by loading credentials.
-This can be accomplished in any way.
-The example implements a `LoadCredentials` which looks for a specifically formatted file:
+The example starts by loading credentials, which can be done in many ways.
+The example implements a `LoadCredentials` which looks for the `CREDENTIALS` file mentioned above:

     var (
     	err    error